lawrennd/snippets/_physics/includes/quantum-reversibility-unitarity.md

 This is a real shift from normal (commutative) probability.
 Classically, if you have a sample space $\Omega$ and random variables are functions $\Omega\to\mathbb{R}$, then a reversible transformation is (morally) an invertible relabelling $\phi:\Omega\to\Omega$ that preserves probabilities; observables are pushed forward/pulled back by composition, and you really can think in terms of ``moving points around'' in $\Omega$.

 In noncommutative probability there is \emph{no underlying joint sample space} when observables don't commute.
 So ``reversibility'' can't mean a pointwise relabelling of outcomes; instead it means an isomorphism of the \emph{observable algebra} (a $*$-isomorphism) that preserves the expectation structure.
-In finite dimensions those algebra isomorphisms are implemented by unitary conjugation.
+In finite dimensions, for \emph{closed systems}, those algebra isomorphisms are implemented by unitary (or antiunitary) conjugation.

-In noncommutative probability, the reversible transformations are exactly the ones implemented by unitary conjugation:
+For closed finite-dimensional quantum systems, the reversible transformations are exactly the ones implemented by unitary conjugation:
 \[
 \rho \mapsto U\rho U^\dagger,\qquad U^\dagger U = I.
 \]
-This is not an additional modelling assumption; it is the structural notion of ``symmetry'' compatible with noncommutative probability.}
+This is not an additional modelling assumption; it is the structural notion of ``symmetry'' compatible with noncommutative probability.
+(Open systems with dissipation require the broader class of completely positive trace-preserving maps; unitary is the reversible special case.)}

 \slides{
-**Reversible (entropy-preserving) ⇒ unitary:**
+**Reversible (closed system) ⇒ unitary:**

 $\rho \mapsto U\rho U^\dagger$

+(Open systems: CPTP maps; unitary = reversible case)
 }

 \subsubsection{Infinitesimal form: commutator dynamics}